 To compare to the other top elongated pickleball paddles on the market, click here.

 Gamma Mirage Composite Pickleball Paddle Review

 With a 4 1/8 grip is wrapped in Gamma’s Honeycomb Cushion Grip that adds the tack and extra sweat absorption for a solid grasp on the paddle.
-Featuring the new Sensa Polymer core and finished with enough texture for added control, this Gamma paddle will appeal to players looking for solid feeling paddle with solid grip and good feel.
+Featuring the new Sensa Polymer core and finished with enough texture for added control, this Gamma paddle will appeal to players looking for a solid feeling paddle with solid grip and a good feel.